Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

-Create a project management table Lightning Web Component called `Project Management Table`.
+Create a project management board Lightning Web Component called `Project Management Board`.
 The code should follow standard Salesforce styling and development best practices and be deployable to a scratch or or sandbox.
 Keep it fun and readable.

 - Ask questions until you're 95% sure you can complete this task.
 - Do not create any new custom objects into the org, use the specified existing objects.
 - Do not include any complex logic inside the HTML files, move it to the JavaScript files.
+- Do not deploy the project to the org automatically, a human will deploy it manually.

 ## Custom Object References